tnttodda/RegressionInType/InfiniteSearch1.lagda.md

 are continuously searchable.
 A corollary to this is that the Cantor space is continuously serchable.

-In a follow-up blog post, I will use the framework built here to prove the Tychonoff theorem safely.
-This has been [previously formalised](https://www.cs.bham.ac.uk/~mhe/agda/CountableTychonoff.html) by Martín Escardó with Agda's termination checker turned off.
+In [Part II](InfiniteSearch2.html), I use the framework built here to prove the Tychonoff theorem safely.
+This has been [previously formalised](CountableTychonoff.html) by Martín Escardó with Agda's termination checker turned off.

 **[1]** Escardo, Martin.
 (2007).
 Infinite sets that admit fast exhaustive search.